KrazyOtaku/Nino-Nakano/README.md

 ## Credits
-The bot is based on the original work done by [Rajkumar](https://github.com/Rajkumar-27) This repo was just revamped to suit an Anime-centric community.
+The bot is based on the original work done by [Son Goku](https://github.com/telegram-friend) This repo was just revamped to suit an Anime-centric community.
 All original credits go to Paul and his dedication, Without his efforts, this fork would not have been possible!

 Also, missing proper credit for blacklistusers taken from TheRealPhoenixBot (will add it later, this note says unless it is done)

 Any other authorship/credits can be seen through the commits.

-Should any be missing kindly let us know at [Cutiepii Support](https://t.me/Cutiepii_Support) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [Dragon Ball Chat](https://t.me/Dragon_Ball_Chat) or simply submit a pull request on the readme.